aws-samples/appsync-refarch-realtime/README.md

 ### One-Click Deploy with the Amplify Console

+Click the button to load the AWS Amplify Console, connect to GitHub and provide an IAM role for the build.
+The end to end back-end and front-end deployment should take around 10 minutes:

 [![alt text](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/aws-samples/appsync-refarch-realtime)

 **IMPORTANT**: The button above is using a shared TMDb API Key that can be [rate limited](https://developers.themoviedb.org/3/getting-started/request-rate-limiting) depending on the number of deployments using it at the same time, if there's a throttling issue we recommend to create your own [API Key](https://developers.themoviedb.org/3/getting-started/introduction) on TMDb.
 In that case follow the steps below: